lzhan94/Cereals/README.md

 ###4.
 Notes on Implementation Choices:
 The program only looks at the search result page to scrape the data instead of going into each product's page, which would be time inefficient.
 As a result, only the brands given in the list "brands" can be indicated in the data.
 If a product is not from one of the given brands, its brand will be marked as "Other".
-Similarly, a product's rating will be rounded to 0.5 steps.
+Similarly, a product's rating will be rounded to nearest multiple of .5.
 There is a trade-off between time efficiency and accuracy.
-Considering the amount of time needed to run the other version (opening each product's page), I decided to choose time efficiency over accuracy.
+Considering the amount of time needed to run the other version (opening each product's page), I decided to prioritize time efficiency over accuracy.